 Though the forms are, for the most part, effective, they might not give them a full picture.
 This can result in your boss taking more off of your cheque than necessary.
 It might pay off at tax time, but it can seriously impact your liquid cash flow throughout the year.
 Thankfully, there’s the T1213, an opportunity to turn the tables.

-How do You Make a Request to Reduce Tax Deductions at Source?
+How To Make A Request To Reduce Tax Deductions At Source?

 STEP 1: Determine That You Qualify